Sept. 9th, 2023

 - Practices: 1 per week in the Fall, none in the Spring.
 Days & times are not set until 1 or 2 weeks before the first game.
 This is out of our hands as we do not receive the field allotment from Portland Parks until then.

-- Games: Fall and Spring, Fall registration covers both
+- Games: Fall and Spring.
+Fall registration and Spring registration are separate.

 Frequently Asked Questions